 There is a suggestion non-steroidal anti-inflammatory medications (NSAIDs) e.g. ibuprofen, effect fracture healing.
 One camp says they slow fracture healing, whilst a contrasting group say that they are a safe effective painkiller.
 What is the science behind both camps, and what choices did I make in using ibuprofen?

 Fracture healing – Does Ibuprofen help or hinder?

 NSAIDS, help or harm?

 If you look around the Internet, there are some interesting comments about the use of non-steroidal anti-inflammatory medications (NSAIDs) with fractures.
-One camp saying they slow fracture healing, and might contribute to fracture non-union rates, where the bone fails to heal, and one saying that they are an effective pain killer, reducing inflammation, helping people deal with the injury and have no effect on the fracture.
+One camp says they slow fracture healing and might contribute to fracture non-union rates, where the bone fails to heal, and one saying that they are an effective painkiller, reducing inflammation, helping people deal with the injury and have no effect on the fracture.

 I thought it might be interesting to have a look at the science behind the two arguments and see what I did…